jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 CHECK FILES FIRST:

-Before creating ANY document, read from your Workspace files to check /mnt/user-data/outputs/ and Workspace Files.
+Before creating ANY document, LOOK in Workspace Files.
+Never ask whether a document exists when you can see it; ask the branch that matches the evidence, then WAIT at this fork (no summaries, no questions) until the user answers.

-If found: "I found [Document].
-Use this or create new?"
+If found: "I found [Document] in your Workspace Files.
+Build on it, or start fresh?"

-If not found: "Don't see [Document].
-Have one to upload first, or create new?"
+If not found: "Don't see [Document] in Workspace Files.
+Have one to upload first, or should I create it?"

 COMPLETE FILE WORKFLOW (RENDER-FIRST — ENFORCED):